ceph/ceph/doc/rados/operations/bluestore-migration.rst

 =====================
  BlueStore Migration
 =====================
+.. warning:: Filestore has been deprecated in the Reef release and is no longer supported.
+	     Please migrate to BlueStore.

 Each OSD must be formatted as either Filestore or BlueStore.
 However, a Ceph cluster can operate with a mixture of both Filestore OSDs and BlueStore OSDs.